Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We introduced a new defense framework that bridges regularization and supersequence methods with three core components: pattern-level clustering, $(k,l)$-diverse anonymity set construction, and early-time switching.
-We instantiated this design using Tamaraw, yielding \textit{Adaptive Tamaraw}, a defense that maintains provable guarantees while adapting to trace-specific structure.
+We proposed a defense framework combining regularization and supersequence methods with three components: pattern-level clustering, $(k,l)$-diverse anonymity sets, and early-time switching.
+Instantiated as \textit{Adaptive Tamaraw}, it maintains provable guarantees while adapting to trace structure.
 Based on our experiments, adaptive Tamaraw offers meaningful gains when tested on webpages it was trained on, and performs similarly to the original Tamaraw on webpages it was not trained on.
-As $k$ increases, the defense gradually resembles the classic Tamaraw, allowing control over the trade-off between privacy and overhead (Table ~\ref{tab:overhead_comparison} and Figure~\ref{fig:max_acc_vs_k_l}).
+As $k$ increases, the defense approaches classic Tamaraw, enabling control over the privacy--overhead trade-off (Table~\ref{tab:overhead_comparison}, Figure~\ref{fig:max_acc_vs_k_l}).

-While we instantiate our approach using Tamaraw due to its formal upper bound on information leakage, the core our approach is general and can be extended to other defenses that support fixed reugalarization configurations.
+While we instantiate our approach using Tamaraw due to its formal security bound, our approach is general and can be extended to other defenses that support fixed regularization.
+Each stage of our approach presents opportunities for future research.
+For instance, more advanced representation learning could enhance pattern detection, while novel clustering algorithms could further optimize anonymity set generation.
+That said, the computational analysis in Appendix~\ref{appendix:costs} shows that our current instantiation of Adaptive Tamaraw adds negligible latency and memory overhead on standard hardware.
+This makes it suitable for practical use in the Tor ecosystem, such as a Pluggable Transport in the WFDefProxy framework~\cite{gong2023wfdefproxy}.
+With inference latency under 2~ms, it can classify and adjust padding parameters in real time without computational bottlenecks, making it a viable option for Tor Browser integration.

 \appendices